ProgSoc/ProgComp2024/comp/dehash/prob.md

 ```

 # 🔐 Insecure Password Comparison
-A web service stores passwords in their hashed form and compares the hashes when a user wants to log in.
+A web service stores passwords in their hashed form and [compares the hashes when a user wants to log in](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Password_verification).
 However, to improve performance the developers of this service decided to only compare the first 3 characters of the hash accidentally making their service far less secure.
-Given a password hash and the following hash function, find a password that produces a hash that matches the **first 3 characters** of the one provided.
+Given a password hash and the following hash function, find an ASCII password that produces a hash with the **first 3 characters** matching those in the hash provided.

 ```python
 def hash(s):